 - Don't leave your email window open.
 Again, anyone walking by can see or read your mail.
 Sensitive data can become compromised in this way.

 - Do you share or use a public Mac?
 Afraid to surf for sensitive data?
 OS X's Safari is your answer.
 It features private browsing so cache files and history can no longer be accessed by other users.
 Just open Safari and turn on Private Browsing from the menu.

 - Require every user to log in to the Mac.
 Don't turn on Automatic login.
 If this feature is enabled, anyone can turn on the power and access your files.

 - Lock your screen.
 You can use a hot corner, drag your mouse to it to start the screen saver and walk away.
 If correctly set, anyone trying to get in will have to enter your password to get access.
 This helps if you need to leave for lunch or class but can leave everything running.

 - Log out of the machine so the login screen is displayed.

 - Lock your Keychain application.

 Make sure you've downloaded all the operating system updates available and checked the system preferences.
-Also make sure all your applications are up to date.
+Also make sure all applications are up to date.
 Most should have a Check for Updates section under the Help menu in the tool bar.
-OS 9 users should consider updating to OS X.

 Take your backup off site if at all possible.
 Don't leave it in your office or near the computer where a thief can take it AND your computer.

-4. Use jump or flash drives which are now available with encryption software and even fingerprint readers for biometric access control.
+- Use jump or flash drives with encryption software and even fingerprint readers for biometric access control.
 However, be cautious with these small drives.
-They can be easily stolen, dropped and damaged, or washed while in your pocket.
+They are easily stolen, dropped and damaged, or washed while in your pocket.